for ENV 299, thank you

 at least I’ve known to write it down, to document.

-I document for those who dare not speak, but what do I have to say for them?
+I document for those who dare not speak, but what do I have

 I have no problem, hence